dcos/demos/1.8/sensoranalytics/README.md

 $ mv ./minio-config.json.tmp ./minio-config.json
 ```

+After this, Minio is available on port 80 of the public agent, so open `$PUBLIC_AGENT_IP`
+in your browser and you should see the UI.
+Note that you can learn how to obtain the
+`AccessKey` and `SecretKey` via the DC/OS Minio [tutorial](https://github.com/dcos/examples/tree/master/1.8/minio#using-browser-console).

 ## Use

 The following sections describe how to use the demo after having installed it.